CaedusSolo/travel-journal-react/README.md

+This is an ongoing project using React JS, as part of a Solo Project in Scrimba's Frontend Developer Career Path.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.